iqqu/localgal/docs/developing.md

 Compiling:
 * `make build` - Build development binary with metadata LDFLAGS
 * `make build-dist` - Build distribution binary with metadata LDFLAGS
+* `make build-placeholders` - Build development binary with metadata LDFLAGS and placeholder tag
 * `go build -tags fts5` - The `fts5` go build tag is always required to build
 * `go build -tags fts5,gio` - Build with Server Management GUI (default is CLI only)
 * `go build -tags fts5,giu` - Build with alternate Server Management GUI (may be removed later)
+* `go build -tags fts5,gio,placeholders` - Build with Server Management GUI and placeholder images

+Running with mock data:
+* Create a fresh ripme_dev.sqlite file from the latest ripme3 schema; run in ripme3 repository: `./gradlew flywayMigrate`
+* Copy it to localgal and run `sqlite3 ripme_dev.sqlite <scripts/mockdata.sql`
+* `make build-placeholders` and run localgal with `SQLITE_DSN=file:ripme_dev.sqlite`
+* Note that the placeholder videos are only correctly sized on Firefox, not on Chrome

 Manual testing the basic things is simple enough and proper automated testing of everything is tedious enough and browser-dependent enough that I'm just manually testing most things.